slilichenko/dataflow-streaming-update/README.md

 ```

 #### Event latencies comparison
-Use the following query to compare latency of ingest of the baseline pipeline and the main pipeline:
+Use the following query to compare latency of ingestion of the baseline pipeline and the main pipeline:

 ```sql
 DECLARE